Fariba Donovan, MD, PhD

-In 2004, Dr. Donovan was given an opportunity to begin a residency in Internal Medicine and later completed an Infectious Disease fellowship with a focus in tropical medicine.
+In 2004, Dr. Donovan was given an opportunity to begin a residency in internal medicine and later completed an infectious disease fellowship with a focus on tropical medicine.
 That experience and her years as a practicing infectious diseases physician gave her a unique appreciation and understanding of the attention to detail required of a research scientist and the challenge treating patients with opportunistic fungal infections.
 Her greatest challenges are treating severely neutropenic patients and those with HIV/AIDS.

-Returning to her roots at the Valley fever Center for Excellence (VFCE), Dr. Donovan proposes to evaluate her observation that an earlier diagnosis of coccidioidomycosis (Valley Fever) can reduce both unnecessary tests and treatments, thereby reducing morbidity and mortality.
+Returning to her roots at the Valley fever Center for Excellence, Dr. Donovan proposes to evaluate her observation that an earlier diagnosis of coccidioidomycosis (Valley fever) can reduce both unnecessary tests and treatments, thereby reducing morbidity and mortality.
 Additional benefits would include but not be limited to improving antibiotic stewardship, developing population management programs, and serving as a model to address other opportunistic infections.

 - MD: Shiraz University School of Medicine ?
 Shiraz, Iran, 1983-1991